psiugt/bylaws/bylaws.md

 1. To chair the House Committee as their permanent committee, which will have duties including but not limited to:
 	1. Collecting rent and parlor fees and issuing rent contracts or eviction notices as an agent of PUSOG.
 	2. Ensuring that incidental wear and tear on the Chapter House is repaired.
-	3. Ensuring the house is well­supplied.
+	3. Ensuring the house is well-supplied.
 	4. Keeping the Chapter House clean by holding Full House Cleanup events.
 	5. Assigning house jobs to the residents of the Chapter House.
 	6. Running fundraising activities.